 Gibraltar also has no inheritance tax.
 For buyers thinking about generational wealth transfer, estate planning, or purchasing property that will eventually be passed to family members, this is a meaningful advantage.
 In the UK, inheritance tax applies at 40% on estates above the nil-rate band.
 In Spain, inheritance tax rates vary by region but can be substantial for non-resident heirs.

 In Gibraltar, there is no such charge.
-Property can be passed to heirs without a tax charge on the transfer of the asset itself.
+Property can be passed to heirs without an inheritance tax charge on the asset itself.

 Stamp Duty in Gibraltar